ntdunglc/test-dapr/README.md

     *Note: If you encounter issues with `pydantic-core` during installation, especially on newer Python versions or specific OS/architectures, you might need to ensure you have Rust/Cargo installed or try an older compatible version of `pydantic` or related libraries.*

 2.  **Start Dapr Applications:**
-    Use the Dapr CLI to run all defined applications (coordinator, worker, chat) as specified in `dapr.yaml`.
+    Use the Dapr CLI to run all defined applications (coordinator, echo_worker, chat) as specified in `dapr.yaml`.
 Execute this command from the `multi-agent-system` root directory:
     ```bash
     dapr run -f .
     ```
-    This command will start the coordinator, worker, and chat agents, each with its own Dapr sidecar.
+    This command will start the coordinator, echo_worker, and chat agents, each with its own Dapr sidecar.
 You will see logs from Dapr and the individual applications in your terminal.

 3.  **Start the Web UI:**
     In a **new terminal window**, navigate to the `web-ui` directory and start the FastAPI server for the UI.